anshudutta/sre-cheat-sheet/README.md

  - operations = 99.99%
  - business = 99.999%

-Note: Taking reliaility to extreme measures is unproductiove and costly.
-It should be "Reliable Enough"

-#### Example
----
-28 day error budget
-- 99.9% = 40 min (Enough time for humans to react)
-- 99.99% = 4 minutes
-(Incident responses have to be automated.
-Else make sure change propagates gradually so not all parts of system are exposed to change at once giving time for human intervention)
-- 99.999% = 24 seconds (Restricting the rate of change so that only 1% of system changes at a given point in time)

 ### Reliability
 Reliability is a measure of how well the service lives up to its expectations.